-Seeka's Board and management are committed to best practice governance and Seeka has adopted the recommendations in the NZX Corporate Governance Code 2020 (the Code) as set out in this corporate governance statement.
+Seeka's Board and management are committed to best practice governance and Seeka has adopted the recommendations in the NZX Corporate Governance Code, 10 December 2020 (the Code).
+Our practices are set out in this corporate governance statement.
 The Board regularly reviews Seeka's corporate governance structures against the eight principle recommendations in the Code, and considers Seeka's practices and procedures substantially meet Code recommendations.
 Any exceptions are noted in this governance statement, and listed on page 9 of this annual report.

-Seeka's governance policies are available on Seeka's website, see Seeka.co.nz/co.nz/corporate-governance.
+Seeka's governance policies are available on Seeka's website, see Seeka.co.nz/corporate-governance.

-The Board approved this governance statement on 26 February 2021.
+The Board approved this governance statement on 18 February 2022.